svlad-90/livelooping/md/looper-mux/looper-mux.md

 ## Resampling

-Usually, the liveloopig artist is sampling the audio input to one of the tracks of the looper device:
+Usually, the live looping artist is sampling the audio input to one of the tracks of the looper device:

 ![Looping to track](./resources/looping-to-track.png)

-But there are use-cases, when you need to resample the already recorded sounds back to one of the tracks.
+But there are use-cases when you need to resample the already recorded sounds back to one of the tracks.

 The project supports 2 ways of resampling:

-- Resampling of output of the looper to the specified track:
+- Resampling of the output of the looper to the specified track:

   ![Looper resampling](./resources/looper-resampling.png)

-- Resampling of output of all the loopers to the specified track:
+- Resampling of the output of all the loopers to the specified track:

   ![All looper resampling](./resources/all-loopers-resampling.png)